cbz20/khtpp/docs/Installation.md

     git clone git@github.com:cbz20/khtpp.git        # via ssh, or git clone https://github.com/cbz20/khtpp.git    # via https

-If you do not have github account, you can clone the repository with the following command
+If you do not have a github account, you can clone the repository with the following command

     git clone git://github.com/cbz20/khtpp.git